gdagley/cocos2d-x-multi-platform-js/README.md

 **This is a work in progress and is still open to changes in project structure.**

+## Getting Started

+		git clone https://github.com/gdagley/cocos2d-x-multi-platform-js my_new_project_name
+		cd my_new_project_name
+		git submodule update --init --recursive
+		TDB: change references to HelloJavascript

+### iOS

+Open the Xcode project file in the proj.ios folder.

+### Android

+Follow the instructions in the [proj.android/README](https://github.com/gdagley/cocos2d-x-multi-platform-js/tree/master/proj.android).

+## Reasoning

+### Why use a symlink to the cocos2d-x in the externals folder?

+I wanted to keep the ability to use the official cocos2d-x source or change the symlink to point to a fork of mine.
+This may be overkill and I am open to suggestions.

+### What else?

 ## To do:

 * Make it easy to rename the project (files, folders, references)